The Relationship Between Your Immune System and Sleep

 It important to ensure that you and your children are getting at least the recommended amount of sleep, but ideally much more.

 Common Causes of Sleep Deprivation

 Sleep disorders are a common cause of chronic sleep deprivation, including:

 The primary symptom of sleep disorder is simply sleep deprivation – beyond this each sleep disorder has its own set of unique symptoms.
-Sleep disorders are not only bad for your health for many reasons, but their causing sleep deprivation also makes you much more likely to get sick more often, and take longer to recover from sickness.
+Sleep disorders are not only bad for your health for many reasons, but them causing sleep deprivation also makes you much more likely to get sick more often, and take longer to recover from sickness.

-Sleep disorders are especially insidious if you are dealing with chronic or long term illness that already leaves you with a weak or compromised immune system, and it is imperative in such cases that you get lots of sleep to maintain energy and quality of life.
+Sleep disorders are especially insidious if you are dealing with chronic or long-term illness that already leaves you with a weak or compromised immune system, and it is imperative in such cases that you get lots of sleep to maintain energy and quality of life.

 The Real Way to Make Up Sleep